-Utah Mayor Brent Taylor killed while serving in Afghanistan
+Utah mayor Brent Taylor killed while serving in Afghanistan

 A Utah mayor who was serving in Afghanistan was killed and another service member was wounded in an apparent "insider attack," officials said Sunday.

 North Ogden Mayor Brent Taylor, a major in the Utah National Guard, was killed in the apparent insider attack while serving with his unit in Kabul on Saturday, Maj.
-Gen. Jeff Burton, the adjutant general in Utah’s National Guard, said at a news conference Sunday afternoon.
+Gen. Jeff Burton, Utah's adjutant general, said at a news conference Sunday afternoon.

 Burton said Taylor, 39, was "a man of excellence" and an "amazing human being" who was killed while serving in his fourth deployment.
 Taylor leaves behind a wife and seven children, Burton said.

-Taylor’s desire to serve his country and multiple deployments were "a testament to the character of this man and motivation to preserve the freedom you and I enjoy as Americans," he added.
+Taylor's desire to serve his country and multiple deployments were "a testament to the character of this man and motivation to preserve the freedom you and I enjoy as Americans," Burton added.

-Utah Gov. Gary Herbert, a Republican, called Taylor a “great mayor of North Ogden.”
+Utah Gov. Gary Herbert called Taylor a "great mayor of North Ogden."

 "Maj.
 Brent Taylor was the personification of love of God, family and country," he said.

-The incident was the second such insider attack in less than two weeks, after an Afghan commando killed one and wounded two others on Oct.
+The incident was the second such insider attack in less than two weeks, after an Afghan commando killed one person and wounded two other people on Oct.
 22.

-Spencer Cox, the state’s lieutenant governor, said in a post on Twitter Saturday that he was “struggling for words" after learning of Taylor’s death.
+Utah Lt.
+Gov. Spencer Cox said on Twitter on Saturday that he was "struggling for words" after having learned of Taylor's death.

 "I love Mayor Taylor, his amazing wife Jennie and his 7 sweet kids.
 Utah weeps for them today," he wrote.
 "This war has once again cost us the best blood of a generation."